diegosteiner/heimv/README.md

 ## Add Organisation

-Create a organisation with markdown templates and a user:
+Create a organisation with richtext templates and a user:

 ```
 onboarding = OnboardingService.create(name: <name>, email: <email>, slug: <slug>)